 If you would like to visit the Women's and Children's Hospital to participate in the Children's Entertainment Program, please fill out the Event Request form and send it to email@example.com or post to the address provided on the form.

 The health of the patients in our care is our priority.
 Busy clinical schedules and safety reasons may prevent us from fulfilling your request.
 Generally we cannot allow large school groups or other visitors onto the wards, but we may be able to facilitate your request in another way.

 Please do not make contact directly with a hospital ward.
-Public Relations is available to assist you with organising your event and ensuring. that your visit does not clash with other organised entertainment or clinical schedules.
+The Media and Communications Department is available to assist you with organising your event and ensuring. that your visit does not clash with other organised entertainment or clinical schedules.
 It is also important that clinical staff are not distracted from looking after patients to respond to your request.

 Thank you for your interest in visiting our Hospital.

-For further information please contact the Community Engagement and Media Department on (08) 8161 8348 or email firstname.lastname@example.org
+For further information please contact the Media and Communications Department on (08) 8161 8348 or email firstname.lastname@example.org